A-IC3: Learning-Guided Adaptive Inductive Generalization for Hardware Model Checking: Evaluation

 \subsection{MAB Configuration}

 The configuration of the \AICTHREE is derived from extensions of the rIC3-DynAMic strategy.

-\textbf{Arm Design.} An arm instantiates a concrete setting of three CTG-related parameters: $\mathsf{ctgMax}$ (maximum CTG attempts), $\mathsf{ctgDepth}$ (CTG recursion depth), and $\mathsf{exctgBudget}$ (number of EXCTG block operations).
+\textbf{Arm Design.} An arm instantiates a concrete setting of three CTG-related parameters: $\mathsf{ctgMax}$, $\mathsf{ctgDepth}$, and $\mathsf{exctgBudget}$.
+They denote the maximum number of CTG attempts, the CTG recursion depth, and the number of EXCTG block operations, respectively.
 We use one basic static arm, three static arms with fixed settings, and three activity-aware \emph{dynamic} arms.
 Our dynamic arms are extended from the activity-based parameterization in DynAMic~\cite{EXCTG}: We keep the same piecewise structure, use the original mapping as the balanced dynamic arm, and add two variants. (aggressive/conservative) by lowering/raising the activity thresholds and adjusting the scaling factors.
 Table~\ref{tab:arms-both} summarizes all arms used in our experiments.

 \textbf{Dynamic arms.} Following DynAMic~\cite{EXCTG}, an activity score $a$ is used to characterize the difficulty of blocking the current CTI (higher $a$ indicates that stronger generalization is needed).
 Based on $a$, DynAMic~\cite{EXCTG} defines an activity-aware mapping to produce $(\mathsf{ctgMax},\mathsf{ctgDepth},\mathsf{exctgBudget})$; we adopt this mapping as our balanced dynamic arm.
 In addition, we introduce aggressive and conservative variants that keep the same three-regime (low/medium/high activity) form, but use lower/higher thresholds and scaling to encourage/discourage stronger generalization, respectively: